gitkraken/vscode-gitlens/README.md

     ![GitLens Repository view](https://raw.githubusercontent.com/eamodio/vscode-gitlens/master/images/screenshot-git-custom-view-repository.png)

     - `Repository Status` node — provides the status of the repository
-      - Provides the name of the current branch, its upstream tracking branch (if available), and its upstream status (if available)
+      - Provides the name of the current branch, its working tree status (enabled via `"gitlens.insiders": true`), and its upstream tracking branch and status (if available)
       - Provides indicator dots on the repository icon which denote the following:
         - `None` - up-to-date with the upstream
         - `Green` - ahead of the upstream
         - `Red` - behind the upstream
         - `Yellow` - both ahead of and behind the upstream
+      - Provides additional upstream status nodes, if the current branch is tracking a remote branch and
+        - is behind the upstream — quickly see and explore the specific commits behind the upstream (i.e. commits that haven't been pulled)
-      - Provides additional nodes, if the current branch is not synchronized with the upstream, to quickly see and explore the specific commits ahead and/or behind the upstream
+        - is ahead of the upstream — quickly see and explore the specific commits ahead of the upstream (i.e. commits that haven't been pushed)
+      - `Changed Files` node — provides a at-a-glance view of all "working" changes
+        - Expands to a file-based view of all changed files in the working tree (enabled via `"gitlens.insiders": true`) and/or all files in all commits ahead of the upstream
       - Provides a context menu with `Open Repository in Remote`, and `Refresh` commands

     - `Branches` node — provides a list of the local branches